jeff-wise/Elea/README.md

 a way such that programs themselves are easily subject to analysis, we can always write procedures to assist users in understanding their own programs.
 Large programs are difficult because no one can fit into their head a picture of everything going on at once.
-Computers can provide summaries of a program’s behavior, from different perspectives, to allow programmers to quickly understand the programmable environment they are in the process of modifying.
+Computers can provide summaries of a program's behavior, from different perspectives, to allow programmers to quickly understand the programmable environment they are in the process of modifying.